Work Based & Integrative Studies MA

 Career paths followed by WBIS students are hugely varied, though substantial numbers work in the fields of management, education, nursing, IT, services, administration and coaching.

 WBIS students are encouraged, when appropriate, to undertake the Exit Review and Forward Planning module at the end of their period of study on the programme.
 This module enables students to reflect on their development across their entire WBIS programme of study and encourages them to plan for future career and personal development.
 Until recently, it was a unique module in Higher Education in the UK, and has since been adopted as good practice on similar programmes of negotiated work-based learning at other UK HEIs.

 The WBIS programme fully embraces the University's Lifelong Learning and Widening Access and Participation agendas, being specifically designed to facilitate a negotiated curriculum that is tailored to the learner's needs and flexible in terms of both the mode and location of delivery, and of assessment.
-The programme is open to all students who meet the admission requirements specified in the relevant section above.
+The programme is open to all students who meet the admission requirements specified in section 30 above.

 The needs of students with specific needs or disabilities are closely managed in collaboration with the University's Disability Support Service.
 A number of staff within the Centre have experience in supporting students with specific needs /disabilities.

 A Criminal Records Bureau (CRB) checks will not normally be required unless, in completing a module(s), students are working with children or vulnerable adults.
 In the case of NELM modules, this issue will be discussed during negotiation of the Negotiated Experiential Learning Agreement (NELA).